blueag8/Photography_Website/README.md

 Provide an external link to photos enlarged.
 Ie the cloudinary link could open in a new tab.
 Or use a model to enlarge the photo for viewing.
 Better presentation of singular product/image page.
 Images need improving.
 Email copy or order form to customer.
-Perhaps use a modal to show Need to set up external email account
+Perhaps use a modal to show order back to the customer rather than the alert.
-Admin access
+Reset password page HTML and CSS also to redirect to home after submission.
+Need to set up external email account.
+Admin access pages made more "user friendly" as Henk will be maintaing it himself.
-Filters for categories
+Filters needfor categories
 Huawei not responsive
 Background images